 Hedgerows - the plan area contains four distinct hedgerows, totaling 2 km in length.
 Only the north-south hedgerow along the western boundary is a remnant of a native woodland.
-The other three hedgerows, located east-west across the site were planted with non-native species.
-Smaller planted hedgerows are also present within the existing Centennial Park site and around farmsteads.
+The other three hedgerows, located east-west across the site were planted with non-native Smaller planted species. hedgerows are also present within the existing Centennial Park site and around farmsteads.